hpc-carpentry/hpc-carpentry.github.io/_posts/2019/01/2019-01-29-african-task-force-update.md

 - It’s a huge story to present coherently in a short time slot and it’s always difficult to represent the perspectives of eight people (and the communities they represent) in one short talk.
 We need more voices...

-## What About The Future of the Carpentries in Africa?
+## What About The Future of The Carpentries in Africa?

 Although the task force is disbanding, we will continue with monthly meetings for trained Carpentries instructors in Africa.
 If you have participated in instructor training (no need to be qualified, but training is a pre-requisite)